ivicajan/WWM/WA_TEST_COARSE/README.md

 # West Australia TC test case
 Here you can find all needed files to run this **TC Veronica WA** example.

-To make vizualization easy I put 2 python scripts
+To make vizualization easy I added 2 ugly python scripts (they could be much better, but was in hurry)
 1. to plot stations (plot_station.py) and
 2. for spatial variables (plot_maps.py) for different variables
     ![i.e. create figs like this animation](https://github.com/ivicajan/WWM/blob/ivica/WA_TEST_COARSE/WA_HS_movie.gif)